-The operating loss in the second quarter and first six months of 2024 increased compared with the respective 2023 periods due to higher operating expenses at Mitigation Resources and higher employee-related costs.
+The operating loss in the second third quarter and of 2024 was comparable to the third quarter of 2023.
+The operating loss in the first six nine months of 2024 increased compared with the respective 2023 periods period due to higher operating expenses at Mitigation Resources and higher employee-related costs.
+Resources.